-Studies on low-carb diets (which eliminate sugars and starches like grains) suggest that people who need to lose weight or have metabolic issues should avoid ALL grains, which are the largest source of carbohydrate in the diet (13, 14).
+Studies on low-carb diets (which eliminate sugars and starches like grains) suggest that people who need to lose weight or have metabolic issues should avoid all grains, which are the largest source of carbohydrates in the diet (13, 14).

 For people who exercise and don’t need to lose weight, there is no proven reason to eliminate healthier, non-gluten grains like rice and oats.

-Bottom line: Everyone who cares about their health should avoid gluten grains, especially wheat.
-Healthy people who don’t need to lose weight can eat some non-gluten grains like rice and oats.
+Bottom line: Everyone who cares about their health should limit refined grains.
+Healthy people who don’t need to lose weight can eat some healthier whole grains like rice and oats.

 3. Trans Fats